djaus2/Soft-ata/Grove.md

 > Assumes use of Grove RPi Pico Shield with the RPi Pico with the [earlephilhower-arduino-pico](https://github.com/earlephilhower/arduino-pico) setup on GitHub.

-## Coming
+## API

-- Some Grove Sensors such as DHT11, BME280
+- Implemented for DHT11, BME280
 - Proposed Grove Sensor API:
   - String GetPins()/Pin Options
     - List of pins that can be used, such as 16,18,20 with DHT11, or required pins